zhengjunyao-work/arc24/docs/modeling/Iteration_09_improve_inference.md

 ## Conclusion

+By improving the inference speed and the answer selection we now are scoring 7 using LLMs instead of the previous best leaderboard score of 5.

+- Beam search might be helpful, but it is not efficiently implemented in VLLM yet
+- By batching the prompts I have been able to speedup inference by ~30 times
+- If we increase the number of predictions we got a correct answer for more tasks, but the challenge is how to select the correct answer
+- Voting can select the correct answer between 30-50% of the times for the current models.
+I guess that this accuracy would improve for better models
+- It's possible to use the temperature to trade accuracy for pass_n, the model becomes more creative and can solve more tasks

 ## Next steps

 - [ ] Can I use the model to judge which predictions are the best? https://github.com/vllm-project/vllm/issues/5234
+- [ ] The improvement of using test time fine-tuning is not that big.
+What if I fine-tune for each task independently?
+- [ ] Could I try an imitation of beam-search by setting a non-zero temperature, creating multiple predictions for the same prompt and collecting only the one with the highest logprob?
+Prefix caching might help, but probably the generation is already doing that if requiring more than one response.

 ## TODO